usnistgov/BallotDefinition/BallotDefinition_UML_Model_Documentation.md

 ![Image of BoundedObject](BallotDefinition_UML_Model_Documentation_files/_19_0_4_43701b0_1638813504988_273981_4988.svg)

-An abstract class representing a bounding box.
+A class representing a bounding box.
 The box represents in absolute coordinate space its location and size.
 Its location is given by x,y coordinates, size by h,w values, the side of the sheet it appears on and the sheet number of the ballot style.

 Property  | Multiplicity | Type | Property Description
 --------- | ------------ | ---- | ---------------------